morrownr/USB-WiFi/How_to_Modeswitch.md

 to do anything. usb-modeswitch is installed and set up and works automatically.
-However, not all distros are updated in a timely manner and new adapters are released so if you find yourself in a situation where plugging in a usb wifi adapter gives you nothing more than a flashdriver on your desktop, you may have a multi-state adapter on your hands.
+However, not all distros are updated in a timely manner and new adapters are released so if you find yourself in a situation where plugging in a usb wifi adapter gives you nothing more than a flashdrive or CDROM on your desktop, you may have a multi-state adapter on your hands.

+There are multiple sections for different adapters below.
+You need to scroll down to see if you adapter is listed.

 2021-12-08